KnottStudios/SqlRapper/README.md

 UPDATE example using a Log object with a primary key: db.UpdateData(log);

+UPDATE example for a log list.
+It uses the primarykey to determine which item to update; the primary key is the where clause. db.BulkUpdateData(logs);

 or with a where clause:
 db.UpdateData(log, "Where LogId = 32")